 Coincidentally, ‘bar’ translates to ‘cash’ in German, which is rather appropriate if you love glühwein or beer.

-Make sure to get your fix of glühwein as it’s usually only sold during the Christmas season.
+Make sure to get your fix of glühwein as it’s usually only sold during the festive season.

 Where to Find ATMs with No Withdrawal Fees in Germany?